scimma/archive-api/Readme.md

 #### Stop services and flush data

-To terminate the services and purge reset all persistent data volumes, run
+To terminate the services and purge all persistent data volumes, run

 ```bash
 docker compose down --remove-orphans --volumes